cdoors/terminal-site/README.md

 # terminal-site
 Website that looks and acts as a terminal.
 Runs on http.server through python and was coded in html, css, and js.

-Diagrams
+Diagrams:

 ![image](https://github.com/cdoors/terminal-site/assets/76536265/4eb090d2-bf46-4561-92e1-fe64dd9312db)